Stone ruins of a deserted village on a grassy hillside with a mountain in the background.

 Walk the Deserted Village

 From the car park beside Slievemore Old Cemetery, a short, unpaved path leads into the heart of the village.
-Visitors can weave between the stone walls, peer into the interior of a few standing cottages, and trace the ancient track that once linked families across the hillside.
-The ruins are especially evocative in the early morning light, when the low sun casts long shadows over the lazy‑bed ridges.
+Visitors can weave between the drystone walls, peer into the interiors of a few standing cottages, and trace the ancient track that once linked families across the hillside.

 Hike Slievemore’s Summit

-For the more adventurous, the ascent to Slievemore’s summit is a moderate hike that rewards with panoramic sea‑and‑mountain scenery.
-The ridge is steep‑sided and includes sections of grass and rock; on clear days the Inishkea islands, Croaghan and the Nephin Beg range are visible.
-The route is best tackled between March and October, when the trail is dry and the views are most dramatic.
+For those with the energy to continue, the ascent to Slievemore’s summit is a moderate hike that rewards with panoramic sea-and-mountain scenery.
+The ridge is steep-sided and includes sections of grass and exposed rock.
+The route is best tackled between March and October, when the trail is drier and the visibility is typically higher.
+From the top, the scale of Achill Island becomes clear, with the Atlantic stretching westward and the rugged Mayo coastline framing the view to the east.

 Wildlife & Landscape

-The slopes support a mix of heathland, gorse and native grasses, providing habitat for red‑breasted buzzards, meadow pipits and, in summer, a carpet of wildflowers such as heather and bell‑heather.
-The coastal position also means occasional sightings of dolphins and seals off the western horizon.
+The slopes support a mix of heathland, gorse, and native grasses, creating a habitat for red-breasted buzzards, meadow pipits, and skylarks.
+In summer, the hillside carpets with wildflowers, including heather and bell-heather that add splashes of purple and gold to the green terrain.
+The coastal position also means that on calm days, visitors can spot dolphins and seals off the western horizon from the higher vantage points.

 Getting There